True Leptonium ($l^+ l^-$) Production in UPC Triphoton Interaction

 Over the past decades, photon-induced reactions in UPCs have been extensively studied at RHIC and the LHC~\cite{STAR:2004ee,Bertulani:2005ru,Baltz:2007kq,ALICE:2013wjo,ALICE:2015nbw,CMS:2017ogt,ATLAS:2017llb,CMS:2019byl}.
 Experiments have established UPCs as a clean and efficient environment for probing electromagnetic interactions~\cite{Baltz:2007kq,Klein:1999qj}.
 Theoretically, these processes are well described by the equivalent photon approximation (EPA), originally formulated by Weizsäcker and Williams, in which the strong electromagnetic fields of relativistic ions are treated as fluxes of quasi-real photons~\cite{Weizsacker:1934sx,Williams:1934ad}.

-The large photon fluxes in heavy-ion UPCs naturally raise the possibility of multi-photon fusion processes.
-In particular, three-photon fusion involves three initial-state photons participating in a single hard scattering, providing direct access to three-body dynamics absent in conventional two-body collisions.
+The large photon fluxes in heavy-ion UPCs naturally raise the possibility of multiphoton fusion processes.
+In particular, three-photon fusion involves three initial-state photons participating coherently in a single hard scattering, providing direct access to genuine three-body dynamics absent in conventional two-body collisions.
+Unlike double-parton scattering (DPS)~\cite{Diehl:2011tt,Blok:2013bpa}, which arises from independent factorized interactions, triphoton fusion is governed by a single coherent amplitude involving all three initial-state particles.Previous studies have considered multiphoton production in UPCs, primarily in configurations where multiple photons originate from the same nucleus~\cite{Bertulani:2001zk,Francener:2021wzx,Fariello:2023uvh}.
+Here, by contrast, each photon is emitted by a different nucleus.
+Despite the additional coherence requirement, the resulting production rate is found to be unexpectedly large.